Glenn Mathewson

 From decks to code

 I was building the most elaborate deck of my career when I decided I wanted to do something different.
 I had two children under three and another in planning, and I wanted a steady income with good benefits.
 I didn’t want to do sales calls in the evenings anymore.
-In 2005, after earning three ICC inspection certifications and spending a week on a ride-along with a local inspector for “experience”, I got a position as a building, plumbing, and mechanical inspector for the City of Westminster, Colorado.
-It was quite an overwhelming experience to suddenly be working as a colleague with inspectors whose approval I had become accustomed to seeking.
+In 2005, after earning three ICC inspection certifications and spending a week on a ride-along with a local inspector for experience, I got a position as a building, plumbing, and mechanical inspector for the City of Westminster, Colorado.
+It was quite overwhelming to suddenly be working as a colleague with inspectors whose approval I had become accustomed to seeking.
 Of course, as a newbie, I continued to seek their approval.

 Becoming an inspector